- 1 Microscopy settings

 - Preferably, look up past medical history of the patient, mainly past cancers that could possibly appear in the current specimen.

-- Look at each microscopy slide by plain eye, to plan the microscopy screening so as to not miss peripheral fragments.
+- Look at each microscopy slide by plain eye, to plan the microscopy scanning so as to not miss peripheral fragments.

-- Have a systematic direction of screening through microscopy slides, such as from top left to bottom right as seen in the microscope.
+- Have a systematic direction of scanning through microscopy slides, such as from top left to bottom right as seen in the microscope.
 When the microscope makes what you see two-way mirrored, the starting position is with the objective pointing at the bottom right of the glass slide.
+You may center on findings on interest and evaluate them at higher magnification, and then resume the scanning

 Following are major patterns that often help in making a diagnosis.